Entry and exit

 Global Disaster Alert and Coordination System.

 Bush and forest fires often occur during the summer months (June to September), particularly in heavily forested regions.
-If there is a fire, obtain updates in English from local authorities by calling +30 210 324 8098.
+If there is a fire, get updates in English from local authorities by calling +30 210 324 8098.

 If a natural disaster occurs, monitor the local news and other sources for information about natural disasters and possible safety risks.
 Follow the advice of local authorities.